 In recent years, paranormalists have gotten hold of Lincoln's anecdote and offered their own interpretations.
-Hans Holzer states that "What the President saw was a brief 'out of the body experience,' or astral projection," meaning "that the bonds between conscious mind and the unconscious are temporarily loosened and that the inner or true self has quickly slipped out" (Holzer 1995, 65).
+Hans Holzer states that "What the President saw was a brief out of the body experience," or astral projection," meaning "that the bonds between conscious mind and the unconscious are temporarily loosened and that the inner or true self has quickly slipped out" (Holzer 1995, 65).
 However, such an explanation fails to fit the evidence.
-Lincoln did not describe an out-of-body experience-a feeling of being outside one's physical self-but according to Brooks (1865, 225), "The President, with his usual good sense, saw nothing in all this but an optical illusion."
+Lincoln did not describe an out-of-body experience-a feeling of being outside one's physical self-but according to Brooks (1865,225), "The

+President, with his usual good sense, saw nothing in all this but an optical illusion."

 The nature of this optical illusion can be deduced from the circumstances.
 The double image was of Lincoln's face only, could be seen in a particular mirror but not others, and vanished and reappeared with respect to a certain vantage point.
-Taken together, these details are corroborative evidence that the mirror was to blame.
+Taken together, these details are correproduces a curious effect experienced by Abraham Lincoln in 1860 and thought by Mrs. Lincoln to be an omen. roborative evidence that the mirror was to blame.
 An ordinary mirror can produce a slight double-image effect due to light reflecting off the front of the glass as well as off the silvering on the back.
 With modern mirrors this is usually not noticeable, and the shift in the image is slight in any event.
 But in the case of old mirrors, whose glass plates "were generally imperfect" (Cescinsky 1931), a distinct double image might be produced, like that shown in figure 15.1.
 (Unfortunately, the actual mirror-topped bureau Lincoln described is no longer to be found at the Lincoln Home National Historic Site, much of the furniture having been dispersed in earlier years [Suits 1998].)

 Figure 15.1.
-Double image of author (and photographer Rob McElroy) reproduces a curious effect experienced by Abraham Lincoln in 1860 and thought by Mrs. Lincoln to be an omen.
+Double image of author (and photographer Rob McElroy) reproduces a curious effect experienced by Abraham Lincoln in 1860 and thought by Mrs. Lincoln to be an omen

-Although Lincoln thought the effect essentially an optical illusion, nevertheless, said Noah Brooks (1865, 225), "the flavor of superstition which hangs about every man's composition made him wish that he had never seen it.
-But," Brooks added, "there are people who will now believe that this odd coincidence was 'a warning."
+Although Lincoln thought the effect essentially an optical illusion, nevertheless, said Noah Brooks (1865, 225), "the flavor of superstition which hangs about every mans composition made him wish that he had never seen it.
+But," Brooks added, "there are people who will now believe that this odd coincidence was ca warning.'"